mobxjs/mobx-utils/README.md

 The created observable will only subscribe to the datasource if it is in use somewhere, (un)subscribing when needed.
 To enable `fromResource` to do that two callbacks need to be provided, one to subscribe, and one to unsubscribe.
-The subscribe callback itself will receive a `sink` callback, which can be used to update the current state of the observable, allowing observes to react.
+The subscribe callback itself will receive a `sink` callback, which can be used to update the current state of the observable, allowing observers to react.

 Whatever is passed to `sink` will be returned by `current()`.
 The values passed to the sink will not be converted to observables automatically, but feel free to do so.